lmiller1990/design-pattenrns-for-vuejs/INTRO.md

 Chances are, if you are interested in something as abstract as *design patterns*, you have been coding for a while now, likely with an interested in front-end development.
 You might have written a few interfaces using jQuery, that seemed pretty good.
 As time passed, requirements changed, and your once maintainable jQuery code-base has become a mess.

 At this point, you might have looked around for an alternative.
 Things like React and Vue are often the next step - Components!
-Encapulation!
+Encapsulation!
 Unit Tests!
 You `vue create app` and things are great!

 Again, time passes - requirements change.
 Things get messy - again.
 It's a more organized, less crazy kind of messy, but it still doesn't feel *right*.
 You end up with giant components ("god components"), that are nearing a thousand lines, doing everything from fetching data, validation and everything else you can imagine.
 Passing 10s of props up and down becomes normal.
 A "single source of truth" starts to be come "several sources of truth".
 The lines between your business logic, the problem you are solving and the presentation components starts to blur.
 Eventually velocity slows, and subtle bugs start to creep in.